Alfresco/docs-alfresco/search-enterprise/latest/using/field.md

 ## ALL (Field, Prefix, Range, Wildcard, Fuzzy)

-The ALL virtual field (i.e. it is not in the index) expands to all fields defined
+The ALL virtual field (i.e. it is not in the index) expands to all fields defined:

 * in the SearchParameters::allAttributes (the object representation of the corresponding attribute in the REST API Search Request) OR, in case they are empty
 * in the DictionaryService::getAllProperties